DiyaSingla/golden_age_guide/README.md

     - Allows users to log in and out of the application securely.

 2. **Engaging Dashboard**
-    - Shows Thought of the Day
-    - Users can like/dislike the thought.
+    - Shows Thought of the Day and the users can like/dislike the thought.
-    - A bunch of holistic activities such as watering plants and calling grandchildren.
+    - A bunch of holistic activities such as watering plants and calling grandchildren are shown to engage the users.

 3. **Health Tracking:**
     - Monitors vital signs and health-related information.